Towards Automatic Evaluation and High-Quality Pseudo-Parallel Dataset Construction for Audio Editing: A Human-in-the-Loop Method: Dataset Construction

-Figure~\ref{fig:combined_score_heatmap}b–d further visualize performance across different systems.
+Figure~\ref{fig:distributions} the middle-left column, further visualizes performance across different systems.
 Notably, Human Editing consistently achieves the highest ratings in all dimensions, establishing an upper bound for automated models.
-Interestingly, some systems (e.g., sys3, sys5, and sys6) achieve high relevance scores, indicating strong alignment with the editing instructions, yet score lower in faithfulness—highlighting a common trade-off in current models between effective editing and content preservation.
+Interestingly, some systems (e.g., sys3, sys5, and sys6) achieve high relevance scores, indicating strong alignment with the editing instructions, yet score lower in faithfulness, \textit{highlighting a common trade-off in current models between effective editing and content preservation}.
 This analysis underscores the remaining gap between human and machine editing and suggests a clear direction for future model improvement.